salelkafrawy/salelkafrawy.github.io/_posts/2021-11-24-milestone-2 - Advanced Models.md

 ## Q3: XGBoost Trained on Optimal Feature Set

-Discuss the feature selection strategies that you tried, and what was the most optimal set of features that you came up with.
+"""Discuss the feature selection strategies that you tried, and what was the most optimal set of features that you came up with.
 Include some figures to substantiate your claims.
 Once you’ve found the optimal set of features via hyperparameter tuning/cross validation, if the feature set is different than what was used for Q2 of this section, include curves corresponding to the best model to the four figures in your blog post, and briefly compare the results to the XGBoost baseline.
-Include a link to the relevant comet.ml entry for this experiment, and log this model to the model registry.
+Include a link to the relevant comet.ml entry for this experiment, and log this model to the model registry."""

 ![XGBoost Optimal](/Images/M2_AM_Q2_XGBoost_Hyper_Optimal.png)